adamhatton/quizle/README.md

 **Home Page**

 The goal of this page is to display quizzes for selection, so I knew it needed to include search and filtering features, as well as an area to show the quizzes themselves.
-I decided to dedicate most of the screen to displaying 2 columns quizzes (with the idea that infinite scroll would be enabled), and have the search/filter features at the top of the page.
+I decided to dedicate most of the screen to displaying 2 columns of quizzes (with the idea that infinite scroll would be enabled), and have the search/filter features at the top of the page.
 On mobile, the quizzes drop down to 1 column:

 <details><summary>Main Page Wireframes</summary>